-With the market reigned in, are first-homebuyers rising up?
+With the market reined in, are first-homebuyers rising up?

 They were the outcasts and underdogs left disappointed in recent years but first-homebuyers are having their day of buying in Inner Sydney.